-Statistical data provided by the Houston Police Department, Sugar Land Police Department, Montgomery County Sheriff's Department, League City Police, and The University of Texas Medical Branch at Galveston Police Department for 2018, 2019 and 2020 are included in this report.
-The data provided by Harris County Precinct 5 for 2019 and 2020 are included in this report.
-The data provided by Nassau Bay Police Department for 2018 are included in this report.
-The data provided by League City Police for 2018 and 2019 are included in this report.
-The data provided by Texas Medical Center Police Department for 2020 are included in this report.
+Statistical data provided by the Houston Police Department, Sugar Land Police Department, Montgomery County Sheriff's Department, League City Police, The University of Texas Medical Branch at Galveston Police Department, and Harris County Precinct 5 for 2019, 2020 and 2021 are included in this report.
+The data provided by League City Police for 2019 and 2021 are included in this report.
+The data provided by Texas Medical Center Police Department for 2020 and 2021 are included in this report.